Extending Audio Context for Long-Form Understanding in Large Audio-Language Models: Acknowledgments

 \section{Acknowledgments}

 YC would like to thank Ekapol Chuangsuwanich for insightful discussion on the earlier version of this work.
-He also thanks Thanapat Trachu for valuable guidance on the illustration of Partial YaRN.
+He also thanks Thanapat Trachu for valuable guidance on the illustration of Partial YaRN, and Konpat Preechakul for illuminating discussion on extensions of this work to the vision domain.
+We gratefully acknowledge the compute resources provided by Hatari NEXT, on which the experiments for this research were run.